 - The PhD studies are supported by the activities of the Graduate School of Culture Studies and Arts.

 For general requirements, please read admission to PhD Studies here.

-1) The research proposal that has been expanded and enhanced in cooperation with the prospective supervisor (length approx. 5 pages / 2500 words without the list of sources), which contains at least the following components:
+1) The research proposal that has been expanded and enhanced in cooperation with the prospective supervisor and signed by her/him (length approx. 5 pages / 2500 words without the list of sources), which contains at least the following components: